You Do Not Need to Quit Your Job to Pass This Exam

 If you only have 20 hours instead of 30, cut from the bottom of this list, not the top.

 Priority 1 (never skip): Practice questions on the 5 heaviest topics at the application level.
 This is the core of your preparation.
-If you only do this, you have covered 49% of the exam at the right cognitive level.
+If you only do this well, you have covered a large share of the exam at the right cognitive level.

 Priority 2 (never skip): Math formulas.
 10 minutes a day.
-10 to 15 questions on the exam that most students give away for free.
+Math is one of the easiest areas to improve because the patterns repeat.

 Priority 3 (strongly recommended): One full timed practice exam.
 This is the only way to know if your knowledge holds up under time pressure.